 viii Satellite devices, ammunition and drones banned in Indian waters

 There have been incidents in which foreign crew members were arrested for using satellite devices, such as Thuraya or Iridium phones, within Indian territorial waters.
-The use of such satellite devices is banned in India by the DG Shipping.133 Even if a foreign-flagged vessel possesses all the valid documents permitting her to carry satellite phones, the Indian authorities have the right to deny permission to use them.
+The use of such satellite devices is banned in India by the DG Shipping.170 Even if a foreign-flagged vessel possesses all the valid documents permitting her to carry satellite phones, the Indian authorities have the right to deny permission to use them.
 These satellite phones can be used only after a 'no objection certificate' is obtained from the Department of Telecommunications.
-There have been instances when crew members accused of using such banned devices in Indian territorial waters have been arrested and detained in India pending a full trial of the offence and where vessels have been detained for their failure to provide proper declarations.
+There have been instances in which crew members accused of using such banned devices in Indian territorial waters have been arrested and detained in India pending a full-fledged trial of the offence and instances in which vessels have been detained for their failure to provide proper declarations.

-The carriage of arms and ammunition has created further complications for vessels calling into an Indian port following an incident involving the MV Seaman Guard Ohio, a foreign-flagged floating armoury, which had been arrested in India for entering Indian waters.
-The Madurai Bench of the Madras High Court134 exonerated 35 foreign seafarers on board.
+The carriage of arms and ammunition has posed additional complications for vessels calling into an Indian port following the incident with the MV Seaman Guard Ohio, a foreign-flagged floating armoury, which had been arrested in India for entering Indian waters.
+The Madurai Bench of the Madras High Court171 exonerated 35 foreign seafarers on board.

 Indian maritime and commercial laws have undergone substantial changes with the enactment of a plethora of legislation and amendments in areas such as arbitration, admiralty, insolvency and tax.
-Moreover, India has taken proactive steps to improve its maritime presence in the world with a focus on updating legislation such as the Major Port Authorities Act, the Recycling of Ships Act, the Merchant Shipping Bill 2016 and the Code on Social Security 2020.
-The thrust towards bringing the legal and regulatory environment up to speed with legislative developments in other countries is a welcome development.
-It is also heartening to note that India jumped 14 places in the 'Ease of Doing Business' rankings published by the World Bank in Doing Business 2020 to 63 and has improved its rank by 79 positions in the past five years.
-Nevertheless, it remains to be seen how stakeholders react to the entire gamut of legislation affecting the shipping industry.
+Moreover, India has recently taken proactive steps to improve its maritime presence in the world with a focus on updating legislation such as the Major Port Authorities Act, the Recycling of Ships Act, the Merchant Shipping Bill, 2016,the Code on Social Security, 2020 and the Marine Aids to Navigation Act, 2021.
+The thrust towards bringing the Indian legal and regulatory environment up to speed with legislative developments in other countries is a welcome development.
+It is also heartening to note that India has jumped 14 places, from its ranking last year in the 'Ease of Doing Business' rankings published by the World Bank in Doing Business 2020, to 63 and has improved its rank by 79 positions in the past five years.
+Notwithstanding the foregoing, it remains to be seen how stakeholders react to the entire gamut of legislation affecting the shipping industry.

-3 Notification No. 04/2020 – Integrated Tax (Rate) dated 30 September 2020; Section 12(8) of the Integrated Goods and Services Tax Act 2017 has been amended to provide that the point of service for transportation of goods to a place outside India will be the place of destination of those goods.
+3 Noti?cation No. 04/2020 – Integrated Tax (Rate) dated 30 September 2020; Section 12(8) of the IGST Act 2017 has been amended to provide that the point of service for transportation of goods to a place outside India will be the place of destination of such goods.

-5 The dedicated portal launched by the Ministry of Shipping, Government of India can be accessed at https://maritimeinvest.in/investment-oppurtunities (last accessed 23 April 2021).
+5 The dedicated portal launched by the Ministry of Shipping, the Indian government can be accessed at https://maritimeinvest.in/investment-oppurtunities (last accessed on 8 April 2021).

 6 The specified value is currently fixed at 300,000 rupees.